An algebraic correspondence between stochastic differential equations and the Martin-Siggia-Rose formalism: Introduction

 These are encoded in the algebra by deforming its product so to codify the information on the covariance of the underlying white noise.
 In this framework, taking an expectation value with respect to the underlying stochastic process is translated in the evaluation of the relevant functionals at the configuration $\varphi=0$.

-If we switch the attention back to Equation \eqref{Eq: SDE - general form_cla}, one can realize that it is possible to adapt the algebraic framework also to this case.
-More precisely, we consider an integral version of Equation \eqref{Eq: SDE - general form_cla},
+If we switch the attention back to Equation \eqref{Eq: SDE - general form}, one can realize that it is possible to adapt the algebraic framework also to this case.
+More precisely, we consider an integral version of Equation \eqref{Eq: SDE - general form},

-where here the r\^{o}le of the linear operator $E$ is played by $L=\frac{\mathrm{d}}{\mathrm{d}t}$ while $G=\vartheta$ is the Heaviside function.
+where here the role of the linear operator $E$ is played by $L=\frac{\mathrm{d}}{\mathrm{d}t}$ while $G=\vartheta$ is the Heaviside function.
 Observe that we have inserted a cut-off $\chi\in\mathcal{D}(\mathbb{R})$ in order to make the convolution $\ast$ well-defined.
-This entails that, we are modifying the right-hand side of Equation \eqref{Eq: SDE - general form_cla} adding an overall multiplicative factor $\chi(t)$.
+This entails that, we are modifying the right-hand side of Equation \eqref{Eq: SDE - general form} adding an overall multiplicative factor $\chi(t)$.
 Throughout the paper we shall comment on its significance and on the possibility of or on the obstructions in removing it.
+Moreover, notice that Equation \eqref{Eq: SDE fixed point} prescribes the initial datum $x_0$ at $t_0=-\infty$.
 Fully in the spirit of \cite{Dappiaggi-Drago-Rinaldi-Zambotti-2022}, we consider a polynomial algebra, $\mathcal{P}_\xi$ generated by the functionals

 Much in the spirit of \cite{Dappiaggi-Drago-Rinaldi-Zambotti-2022}, we can deform the pointwise algebra product introducing the map